dineshhg/fuzzy-string-search/backend/search/README.md

 npm install
 ```

-3. Create the database and schema (same as Python):
+3. Create the database and schema:
 ```bash
 ./setup.sh
 # or manually create database and run schema.sql